BEASTgg/6thsem/CSE CORE/COMPUTER NETWORK LAB/Assignment 4/Write_this.md

 	--> bind( mysock, (struct sockaddr*) &myaddr, sizeof(myaddr) );
 	*/
-listen(listenfd,1); //Accepts a connection request
+listen(listenfd,1); //Accepts a connection request for( ; ; )
-					//This line makes the server listen for incoming connections on the socket listenfd.
-					//The second argument (1) specifies the maximum number of pending connections in the listen queue. for( ; ; )
 {
 clilen=sizeof(cliaddr); //stores the size of the address of the client.
 This is needed for the accept system call.